Experience-Monks/three-bmfont-text/README.md

 #### `geometry = createText(opt)`

 Returns a new BufferGeometry with the given options.

-The ThreeJS-specific options:
+**Note:** The options set in the constructor become the defaults for any subsequent calls to `update()`.

+`opt` can be an options object, or a String – equivalent to `{ text: str }`.

+Options specific to ThreeJS:

 - `flipY` (boolean) whether the texture will be Y-flipped (default true)
 - `multipage` (boolean) whether to construct this geometry with an extra buffer containing page IDs.
 This is necessary for multi-texture fonts (default false)